Fostering a Better Workplace

 Employees can also work remotely from approved locations outside the home, providing even greater flexibility.
 Or, when their child gets sick, they can work a certain minimum number of hours while their children are sleeping.
 Whereas parents previously may have had to take paid leave for these situations, they now can work more flexibly around them.
 Effective from July 2022, Seiko Epson expanded the work location options so that employees can also work from the home of their parents or their spouse's parents or at the home of their spouse who lives separately.

-In addition, the company will begin to pay a work-from-home allowance from October 2022 and better align the system with the situation.
+In addition, the company will build an environment better aligned to the situation such as by beginning to pay a work-from-home allowance from October 2022.

 Time Off by the Hour

 From October 2022, employees will be allowed to request time off by the hour at any time during the workday.
-This is meant to strike a better balance between work and the care of a child or family member or with one's own medical care.
-Enabling employees to take up to five days' worth of annual paid leave by the hour will help to improve the work-life balance.
+This is meant to strike a better balance between work and the care of a child or family member or with one’s own medical care.
+Enabling employees to take up to five days’ worth of annual paid leave by the hour has made it possible to lead to the realization of a work-life balance.

 Flex Time without Core Hours

-Epson will amend its flex-time system to eliminate the requirement to be present during core hours.
-This change will take effect in March 2023 to provide greater flexibility in the use of the system that is available to many employees.
-The elimination of core time will give employees a wider range of options about when to start and end the workday.
+Epson amended its flex-time system to eliminate the requirement to be present during core hours.
+This change took effect in March 2023 to provide greater flexibility in the use of the system that is available to many employees.
+The elimination of core hours has given employees a wider range of options about when to start and end the workday.

 Enhanced Support for Balancing Work with Treatment

-Seiko Epson is creating an environment that facilitates a better work-life balance so that employees can continue to work with peace of mind while adapting to changes in their situation.
-In FY2022, we will extend the period during which employees are eligible to work reduced hours to care for a child or sick or injured family member.
-We will also encourage all fathers to take paternity leave.
+Epson is creating an environment that facilitates a better work-life balance so that employees can continue to work with peace of mind while adapting to changes in their situation.
+Since FY2022, we have been encouraging all fathers to take paternity leave.

 Childbirth and Childcare Support